FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 Our changing climate, characterized by warming ocean waters, is rapidly altering conditions for these specialized clades of marine picophytoplankton.
 Predictions indicate a net global increase of *P. marinus* cell abundances of 29%, along with  poleward latitudinal shifts of at least 10° in marine phytoplankton niches by the end of this century [@flombaumPresentFutureGlobal2013][@bartonAnthropogenicClimateChange2016] in response to warming waters, with increases in *P. marinus* of approximately 50% in the more poleward regions of their distributions.

 Near the equator, photoperiod remains relatively constant at the ocean surface, approximately 12 hours (h) of daylight and 12 h of darkness throughout the year.
 The effective length of the photoperiod does, however attentuate with depth as dawn and dusk light at depth drops below the level needed for biological processes.
 As *P. marinus* potentially expands its temperature-permissive niches poleward into temperate regions  [@flombaumPresentFutureGlobal2013; @bartonAnthropogenicClimateChange2016], it will encounter more pronounced seasonal variations in photoperiod regimes both at surface and at depth, with potentially complex effects upon viable growth niches @liDiatomGrowthResponses2017 @prezelinDielPeriodicityPhytoplankton1992.
 For example, @vaulotGrowthProchlorococcusPhotosynthetic1995 showed that *Prochlorococcus* replication of DNA occurs in the afternoon, while cell division occurs at night.
+To our knowledge, no study has as yet addressed *P. marinus* growth responses in relation to a  range of photoperiods.

 Climate change is also rapidly changing ocean chemistry.
 By the end of this century, surface ocean pH is projected to decline by 0.1 to 0.4  due to projected increases in carbon dioxide concentrations [@garcia-sotoOverviewOceanClimate2021].
 Moreover, substantial changes in the global water cycle, leading to extensive changes in worldwide precipitation patterns, are affecting ocean salinity levels on a global scale, and ice melts due to rising temperatures are impacting salinity levels in the Arctic and Northwest Atlantic oceans [@leeRecognizingSalinityThreats2022].
 Increasing sea temperatures are also causing decreases in [O~2~] across global oceans [@matearLongtermChangesDissolved2003], particularly toward the poles [@helmObservedDecreasesOxygen2011].
 Warmer ocean waters increase stratification, and decrease oxygen solubility at the surface, which in turn decreases oxygen mixing downwards by ocean currents [@garcia-sotoOverviewOceanClimate2021].
 Models predict that OMZ in the Pacific and Indian Oceans are expanding [@garcia-sotoOverviewOceanClimate2021; @buseckeDivergingFatesPacific2022].
 In spite of these expanding OMZ @buseckeDivergingFatesPacific2022 highlight that the cores of the OMZ, where the oxygen levels are lowest, are actually projected to contract.

+We used the OceansMap Protein Portal (OPP; https://proteinportal.whoi.edu/) to analyze the distribution of proteins from clades of *P. marinus* in samples tanken across a range of [O~2~] and depth, which in turn correlates to peak light at the site of sampling.
 We therefore analyzed the growth and physiological responses of representative strains from three clades ofr *P. marinus* under a matrix of [O~2~], light levels, spectral waveband ranges, and photoperiods, to approximate eco-physiological conditions representative of current and hypothetical future ocean zones. *P. marinus* MED4, a clade HLI strain, was isolated near the ocean surface (5m depth) of the Mediterranean Sea where [O~2~] is near saturation, light levels are high and spectral bias from full solar irradiance is minimal. *P. marinus* SS120, a clade LLIII strain, was isolated from the Sargasso Sea at a depth of 120 m, while *P. marinus* MIT9313, a clade LLIV strain, was isolated from the North Atlantic Gulf Stream at a depth of 135 m.
 At these depths, light attenuation and spectral shifts occur, resulting in low blue and green light, while [O~2~] varies from near-surface saturation levels to decreased concentrations, but does not necessarily decrease systematically with depth [@billheimerOxygenSeasonalityUtilization2021].

 We then analyzed growth rates in terms of cumulative diel Photosynthetically Usable Radiation (PUR).
 Photosynthetic organisms absorb light energy within the Photosynthetically Active Radiation (PAR) range, 350 to 700 nm, for photosynthesis [@morelAvailableUsableStored1978].
 PUR represents the fraction of PAR that is absorbed by the pigments of a given photosynthetic organism [@morelAvailableUsableStored1978], taking into account the specific spectral wavebands these pigments absorb.  *P. marinus* light-harvesting complexes, [@chisholmProchlorococcusMarinusNov1992;
 @goerickePigmentsProchlorococcusMarinus1992], show an absorption maxima